tkn-tub/ns3-gym/doc/manual/source/test-framework.rst

 ::

-  $ ./test.py --suite=ns3-wifi-propagation-loss-models
+  $ ./test.py --suite=propagation-loss-model

 or equivalently

 ::

-  $ ./test.py -s ns3-wifi-propagation-loss-models
+  $ ./test.py -s propagation-loss-model

 results in that single test suite being run.

 .. sourcecode:: text

-  FAIL: TestSuite ns3-wifi-propagation-loss-models
+  FAIL: TestSuite propagation-loss-model

 To find detailed information regarding the failure, one must specify the kind of output desired.
 For example, most people will probably be interested in a text file::

-  $ ./test.py --suite=ns3-wifi-propagation-loss-models --text=results.txt
+  $ ./test.py --suite=propagation-loss-model --text=results.txt

 This will result in that single test suite being run with the test status written to the file ''results.txt''.